Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

 2. Launch the Device Configurator tool.

-   You can launch the Device Configurator in Eclipse IDE for ModusToolbox&trade; from the Tools section in the IDE Quick Panel or in stand-alone mode from *{ModusToolbox&trade; install directory}/ModusToolbox/tools_{version}/device-configurator/device-configurator*.
-In this case, after opening the application, select **File** > **Open** and open the *design.modus* file of the respective application, which is present in the *{Application root directory}/bsps/TARGET_APP_\<BSP-NAME>/COMPONENT_BSP_DESIGN_MODUS* folder.
+   You can launch the Device Configurator in Eclipse IDE for ModusToolbox&trade; from the Tools section in the IDE Quick Panel or stand-alone mode from *{ModusToolbox&trade; install directory}/ModusToolbox/tools_{version}/device-configurator/device-configurator*.
+In this case, after opening the application, select **File** > **Open** and open the *design.modus* file of the respective application, which is present in the *{Application root directory}/bsps/TARGET_APP_\<BSP-NAME>/config* folder.

-3. Enable CAPSENSE&trade; channel in Device Configurator as follows:
+3. Enable the CAPSENSE&trade; channel in Device Configurator as follows:

    **Figure 16.
 Enable CAPSENSE&trade; in Device Configurator**